Announcing GA of Elastic distribution of the OpenTelemetry Java Agent

 Correlation with profiling

 With OpenTelemetry embracing profiling and Elastic's proposal to donate its eBPF-based, continuous profiling agent, a new frontier opens up in correlating distributed traces with continuous profiling data.
 This integration offers unprecedented code-level insights into latency issues and CO2 emission footprints, all within a clearly defined service, transaction, and trace context.
-In order to understand how you could benefit from this correlation, check out this blog article, where we explore how these technologies converge to enhance observability and environmental consciousness in software development.
+To get started, follow this guide to setup universal profiling and the OpenTelemetry integration.
+In order to get more background information on the feature, check out this blog article, where we explore how these technologies converge to enhance observability and environmental consciousness in software development.

 Users of Elastic Universal Profiling can already leverage the Elastic distribution of the OTel Java agent to access this powerful integration.
 With Elastic's proposed donation of the profiling agent, we anticipate that this capability will soon be available to all OTel users who employ the OTel Java agent in conjunction with the new OTel eBPF profiling.